vweevers/space-shuttle/readme.md

 - Lists.
 You can write to `["a", 0]` but not read it out as an array.
 - Sublevels/prefixes/cursors
 - Behavior is undefined if you write values to `["a"]` and a sub-property `["a", "a"]`.
 One does not invalidate the other.
-- Client-side models.
-Though `space-shuttle` is unit tested with `memdown >= 1.1.2`, I haven't tried to browserify it.
 - Browsing a certain point in time.
 You can ask for "newer than x", but not "older than x".
 It's theoretically possible because `space-shuttle` saves data twice: newest-first (for object graphs) and oldest-first (for replication).
+- Bytespace is the biggest bottleneck right now, maybe I'll switch to a handcoded thing with lexints etc

 ## example

+*Example is out of date.
+I'm refactoring to move the drain event to the stream.*

 ```js
 const space = require('space-shuttle')